 One of the places to visit in this city for us was Nehru Zoo Hyderabad.

 Having said that, Zoos with so many kids around and your own memories of visiting them as a kid can invoke the kid in you once again.
 When you go around and wonder at the vastness of nature and get to spend time with species other than your own.
-That was the first thoughts as we visited the Nehru Zoo at Hyderabad.
+That was the first thought as we visited the Nehru Zoo in Hyderabad.

 Nehru Zoological Park – Places to visit in Hyderabad

-Spread across 380 acres this 1963 born Zoo in Hyderabad is very much inside the city.
-In fact, for the Old city wallahs, it is right in the neighborhood.
+Spread across 380 acres this 1963-born Zoo in Hyderabad is very much inside the city.
+In fact, the Old City wallahs, it is right in the neighborhood.
 And for most others a direct bus takes you there and if you drive there is ample parking.
 Its official name is Nehru Zoological Park and you can spend a whole day here.
 You get snacks and water inside but carry your own food.
-Mini train takes you around the zoo in few minutes if you find it too much to walk around and want to do a quick 15-20 min round.
+The mini-train takes you around the zoo in a few minutes if you find it too much to walk around and want to do a quick 15-20 min round.
 One corner of the zoo is by the side of a huge lake across which you can see the skyline of the city dotted with domes and minarets amidst the small hillocks.

 Wildlife at Nehru Zoo

-Apart from the expected various varieties of animals, reptiles, birds, there is a safari that you can take and see some lions and bears in a small un-caged area.
-Though as your encaged bus takes you through, you would be able to see the other side of the city across a wall.
+Apart from the expected various varieties of animals, reptiles, and birds, there is a safari that you can take and see some lions and bears in a small un-caged area.
+Though as your en-caged bus takes you through, you would be able to see the other side of the city across a wall.
 And wonder if these frail animals could jump the wall and go roaming in the city.
-Reptiles’ section is interesting and informative.
+The reptiles section is interesting and informative.
 In the nocturnal and rodents section, you can see miniature monkeys with sparkling eyes jumping around and performing acrobats on bamboos.

 White Tiger & Bengal Tiger

 Cobras moving slowly and smoothly on tree trunks make a good sight.
 As long as there is a glass between you and them.
-Centuries old tortoise make you wish that they could speak and tell us the history of the place.
+Centuries-old tortoise makes you wish that they could speak and tell us the history of the place.

-Recommend you to read following Places to visit in Hyderabad, Telangana.
+Recommend you to read the following Places to visit in Hyderabad, Telangana.